Noom_Studio / stock.adobe.com

 1. Back up Your Site

-As soon as you see that an update is ready, capture a backup of your site (if you’re not content using the daily or weekly backup your plugin or maintenance service saved).
+As soon as you see that an update is ready, capture a backup of your site (if you’re not content using the daily or weekly backup your plugin or maintenance service is saved).
 A backup and restore plugin will allow you to do this manually.
 You can then save a zipped copy of the backup file remotely in case you have to later restore it.

 2. Deactivate Your Plugins